fabric8io/fabric8/docs/karaf.md

     ```oc policy add-role-to-user view system:serviceaccount:$(oc project -q):default -n $(oc project -q)```

-  * Access to secrets on OpenShift via API may not be possible so you may disable usage of Secrets APIs to avoid warnings by setting fabric8.k8s.secrets.api.enabled=false
+  * Access to secrets via API may be restricted, the preferred way is to mount secret to the POD
-  * Secrets available on the image as volume mounts are supposed to be mapped to a directory named as the secret itself, i.e:
+  * Secrets available on the POD as volume mounts are supposed to be mapped to a directory named as the secret itself, i.e:

     ```yaml
       containers: